 Say no more.
 The MAPS questions we’ve been referencing throughout this blog can be quite tricky to figure out, but they do have their own strategy and principles.

-It’s important that you analyse the problem beforehand.
+It’s important that you analyse the problem beforehand and map out all of your goals.
 This will save you any precious time that might get wasted if you had rushed in, and gone down the wrong path.

 Our maths tutors teach their students certain systematic strategy for tackling MAPS questions with maximum time efficiency.